Visioning The Post COVID-Era For Distribution And Digital

 About Oracle Hospitality

-Oracle Hospitality brings over 40 years of experience in providing technology solutions to independent hoteliers, global and regional chains, gaming, and cruise lines.
-We provide hardware, software, and services that allow our customers to act on rich data insights that deliver personalized guest experiences, maximize profitability and encourage long-term loyalty.
-Our cloud-based, mobile-enabled solutions for property management, point-of-sale, distribution, and reporting and analytics lower IT costs and maximize business agility.
-Oracle Hospitality's OPERA is recognized globally as the leading property management platform and offers open APIs to serve as a platform for industry innovation.
-For more information about Oracle Hospitality, please visit www.oracle.com/Hospitality.
+Oracle Hospitality brings more than 40 years of experience in providing technology solutions to independent hoteliers, global and regional chains, gaming, and cruise lines.
+Our hardware, software, and services enable customers to act on rich data insights that deliver personalized guest experiences, maximize profitability and encourage loyalty.
+Cloud-based, mobile-enabled, with open APIs, Oracle's OPERA Cloud property management and distribution, Simphony point-of-sale, reporting and analytics, and Nor1 upsell solutions accelerate innovation, increase revenue, lower IT cost, and maximize operating efficiency.
+Our Hospitality Resource Center features an array of information to navigate challenges and seize opportunities in an altered marketplace.